-If during the tenancy of a pet owner, the animal dies, is sold or otherwise is no longer living in the unit, the owner may notify the Authority of the change.
+- 2. If during the tenancy of a pet owner, he animal dies, is sold or otherwise is no longer living in the unit, the owner may notify the Authority of the change.
 If the owner has no plan to replace the pet, and makes such a declaration in writing, he/she may ask for return of the security pet deposit.
-The PHA will conduct a unit inspection for pet related damage and in accordance with established policy will make a decision on return of the deposit.

-A resident may also opt to replace a pet without an additional security deposit, but must make a new application and meet all pet policy requirements.
+The HA will conduct a unit inspection for pet related damages and in accordance with established policy, will make a decision on return of the deposit. - 3.
+A resident may also opt to replace a pet without an additional security deposit, but must make a new application and meet all pet policy requirements. - VI.
+Pet Owners' Responsibilities - 1.
+Sanitary and Health Standards